 One Westminster has a strong Board of Trustees made up of voluntary sector representatives, private individuals and business representatives.
 Our Board is responsible for ensuring that we meet all our statutory obligations as a registered charity and company.

-We currently have nine board members.
+We currently have eight board members.

 Laura CORDINGLEY (CHAIR)